 There is also a beautiful blog, Stories of Courage, featuring EndoSisters and their Endo journeys.

-There is also the Facebook group Endo Sister’s East Africa, which you can find here.
+There is also the Facebook group Endo Sister’s East Africa.
 They also have monthly meet-ups and discuss Endometriosis at local schools.

 Esther set up and runs Yellow Endo Flower, sharing stories of what it’s like to live with Endometriosis in Kenya.
 She also talks to local girls about the disease.
-You can find her page here or follow her blog here.
+You can find her Facebook page or follow her blog.

 The most important, and impressive, thing I learned today is how brave the women of Kenya are for expressing their Endometriosis journeys and banding together to do something about it.
 It’s WONDERFUL that the media also helps raise awareness by featuring stories of these courageous women.